-Hybrid coupled walls (HCW) are commonly made by two reinforced concrete (RC) walls connected by means of steel coupling beams or steel-concrete composite coupling beams, as depicted in Fig.1a.
+Hybrid coupled walls (HCW) are commonly made by two reinforced concrete (RC) walls connected by means of steel coupling beams or steel-concrete composite coupling beams, as depicted in Fig. 1a.
 The walls are subjected to bending, shear, and an alternation of tension and compression axial forces while the coupling beams are subjected to bending and shear; the resulting stiffness and strength are greater than the summation of the contributions of the individual uncoupled walls.
-A different configuration for HCWs, called single pier hybrid coupled wall (SP-HCW) was developed in [1]: a single RC wall is coupled to two steel side columns through steel links (Fig.1b).
-In this case the RC wall is subjected to bending and constant axial force from permanent loads while the side steel columns are subject to an alternation of compression and traction plus bending moments due to the eccentricity of the link connections.
+A different configuration for HCWs, called single pier hybrid coupled wall (SP-HCW) was developed by Dall'Asta et al. (2015): a single RC wall is coupled to two steel side columns through steel links (Fig. 1b).
+In this case The RC wall is subjected to bending and constant axial force from permanent loads while the side steel columns are subject to an alternation of compression and traction plus bending moments due to the eccentricity of the link connections.
 Pinned connections are used between the links and the side columns while the connections of the links to the RC wall transfer both shear and bending moment.
-The damaged steel links can be replaced if detailed as proposed and tested in [1] and [2].
+The damaged steel links can be replaced if detailed as proposed and tested in Dall'Asta et al. (2015) and Morelli et al. (2016).

-Fig.1: (a) conventional HCW; (b) SP-HCW; (c) SP-HCW with RCC and hinged base.
+Fig. 1 (a) conventional HCW; (b) SP-HCW; (c) SP-HCW with RCC and hinged base.

-SP-HCW were the object of various numerical studies for seismic behaviour simulation in [3][4][5][6][7][8], that showed advantages and disadvantages of this structural solution.
-Among benefits there are the absence of alternate traction-compression forces in the RC wall as well as smaller dimensions thanks to the smaller size of the steel side columns with respect to the two RC walls.
+SP-HCW were the object of various numerical studies for seismic behaviour simulation in Zona et al. (2016, 2018), Das et al. (2017, 2018), Salameh et al. (2020, 2021), that showed pros and cons of this structural solution.
+Among benefits there are the absence of alternate traction-compressions forces in the RC wall as well as smaller dimensions thanks to the smaller size of the steel side columns with respect to the two RC walls.
 Among critical issues the main one was identified to be the possible damage at the base of the RC wall that would reduce the actual reparability of the system.
-Hence, to improve the seismic performance of SP-HCWs, it is important to study solutions able to reduce vulnerability of the RC wall.
-Accordingly, the objective of this study is to explore the use of replaceable corner components (RCC), as those proposed and successfully tested in [9] in RC walls, arranged in the configuration depicted in Fig.1c where a hinged connection is inserted between the RC wall and the foundation.
+Hence, to improve the seismic performance of SP-HCWs, it is important to study solutions able reduce vulnerability of the RC wall and, hence, resilience, as in Caprili et al. (2021).
+Accordingly, the objective of this study is to explore the use of replaceable corner components (RCC), as those proposed and successfully tested by Liu and Jiang (2017) in RC walls, arranged in the configuration depicted in Fig. 1c where a hinged connection is inserted between the RC wall and the foundation.
 To this end, a case study is designed, a nonlinear finite element model adopted, and preliminary results obtained from nonlinear static (pushover) analysis illustrated and discussed.